shaoqx/DS-5899-paper/README.md

 ### Problem
 Eliminate some limitation in accuracy of DFT calculation:
-- Solve pathological errors from violation of exact conditions for systems with fractional electrons in existing functionals to enhance the **accuarcy**.
+- Solve pathological errors from violation of exact conditions for systems with fractional electrons in existing functionals to enhance the **accuracy**.
 - from 0 to 1 in some application system.

 ### Approach